 This is best, most addicting apple crisp ever!
 Granny Smith apples are all swirled together with an ooey gooey, sweet, cinnamon filling.
 Then finished with a buttery, brown sugar, oatmeal crisp topping.
 Don’t forget a big scoop of french vanilla ice cream.

 For me, apple crisp marks that autumn is here!
 I love all the soups and fall themed desserts.

-Today we’re talking apple crisp.
+Today we’re talking about apple crisp.
+Oats mandatory.

 Apple pie is amazing but if you want to skip the crust situation then go with a crisp.

-How To Get The Perfect Filling
+How To Get Perfect Apple Crisp Filling

 So frustrating, right?
 Here’s my tip.

-Best Apples For An Apple Crisp
+What Apples To Use For An Apple Crisp With Oats Topping

 The classic Granny Smith apple.